-Nevertheless, people with certain medical conditions should avoid foods that contain sodium phosphate additives like trisodium phosphate.
+Nevertheless, people with certain medical conditions should avoid foods that contain sodium phosphate additives such as trisodium phosphate.

 When the kidneys are healthy and functioning normally, they filter out waste products from the blood, including excess phosphorus.

-However, when the kidneys are compromised, such as in those with chronic kidney disease (CKD) or kidney failure, they lose the ability to properly excrete waste products.
+However, when the kidneys are compromised, such as in people with chronic kidney disease (CKD) or kidney failure, they lose the ability to properly excrete waste products.

-People with kidney failure and advanced CKD need to limit the amount of phosphorus they consume to avoid high blood levels of phosphorus.
+People with kidney failure or advanced CKD need to limit the amount of phosphorus they consume to avoid high blood levels of phosphorus.

-In fact, higher phosphorus intake is linked to an increased risk of death in people with kidney failure on hemodialysis, a blood purification treatment (9).
+In fact, higher phosphorus intake is linked to an increased risk of death in people with kidney failure who are on hemodialysis, a blood purification treatment (

 A diet high in foods that contain sodium phosphate additives may harm bone health.